seaneoo/wpit/README.md

 You may run this mod alongside [Mod Menu](https://modrinth.com/mod/modmenu) to have access to the configuration screen (otherwise editing must be done in `config/wpit.json`).

+## Features

+- [X] Display the owner of cats, wolves, and parrots.
+- [X] Display the trusted players for foxes.
+- [X] Configuration options to switch between display modes, position, and colors.

+### Future

+- [ ] Display the owner of horses, llamas, etc.
+- [ ] Display the liked player for allays.

 ## License

 This mod is distributed under the Unlicense license. (see [LICENSE](LICENSE)).
 This license applies _only_ to my code.
 Third party libraries (including Fabric) may be licensed differently.